bengus-khan/snakefarm-ccms/README.md

 - Git version control of document source files
 - Custom validation rules via Schematron
 - Translation management support using XLIFF
-- Collaborative authoring (when deployed on remote server)
+- Collaborative authoring (when deployed on server)

 ## System architecture
 The notes below are not exhaustive.
 I will be updating as the project progresses.